rahulptel/BPO/README.md

 ## Reproducibility

-- `--rseed` controls Torch, BoTorch sampler seeds, and NumPy/Python RNG used in the loop.
+- `bo.rseed` controls Torch, BoTorch sampler seeds, and NumPy/Python RNG used in BPO.
-- `--iseed` controls the problem instance (e.g., MOKP profits/weights and capacity).
+- `problem.iseed` controls the problem instance (e.g., MOKP profits/weights and capacity).
+- `algorithm.seed` controls GA randomness (initial population, operators, etc.).

+Hypervolume is reported in maximization convention and normalized by the product of the absolute ideal point components when available.

 ## License